Wilbeibi/recipes/cloud/k8s.md

 + Accessing pod metadata [ref](https://github.com/luksa/kubernetes-in-action/blob/master/Chapter08/downward-api-env.yaml)
 + `kubectl api-versions`: Find api versions cluster support.
 + Debugging pod: `kubectl describe pod <pod-id>`, `kubectl get pods -o wide`
-+ `kubectl exec POD_NAME -c CONTAINER_NAME reboot`: rebbot specific container of pod
++ `kubectl exec POD_NAME -c CONTAINER_NAME reboot`: reboot specific container of pod

 ### Port, Target Port and Nodeport [ref](https://vitalflux.com/kubernetes-port-targetport-and-nodeport/):
 + **Port**: Port is the port number which makes a service visible to other services running within the same K8s cluster.
 In other words, in case a service wants to invoke another service running within the same Kubernetes cluster, it will be able to do so using port specified against “port” in the service spec file.
 + **Target Port**: Target port is the port on the POD where the service is running.